devdesli/devdesli/README.md

 🤔 **Looking for help:**
 If you’re interested in helping out with the school website, feel free to message me via email!

-🌱 I’m currently learning **full-stack development** by creating my own portfolio and working on various other private projects.
+🌱 I’m currently learning **full-stack development** by creating my own portfolio and working on various other private projects and public projects.
+Examples:
+I am working on a portofolio for myself.
+A programming platformer puzzel game.
+The challenge forum / maakplaats
+and a vs code extension

 # 💻 Tech Stack:
 ![HTML5](https://img.shields.io/badge/html5-%23E34F26.svg?style=for-the-badge&logo=html5&logoColor=white)